vercel/next.js/docs/deployment.md

 - **Preview:** Every time you push changes to a branch on GitHub / GitLab / BitBucket, ZEIT Now automatically creates a new deployment with a unique URL.
 You can view them on GitHub when you open a pull request, or under “Preview Deployments” on your project page on ZEIT Now.
 [Learn more about it here](https://zeit.co/features/deployment-previews).
 - **Ship:** When you’re ready to ship, merge the pull request to your default branch (e.g. `master`).
 ZEIT Now will automatically create a production deployment.

-By using the DPS workflow, instead of doing _code reviews_, you can do _deployment previews_.
+By using the DPS workflow, in addition to doing _code reviews_, you can do _deployment previews_.
 Each deployment creates a unique URL that can be shared or used for integration tests.

 ### Optimized for Next.js